sitphp/commands/doc/2_creating_a_command.md

 ## Programmatically executing commands

-You can call a command Programmatically from within another command with the `call` method.
+You can call a command programmatically from within another command with the `call` method.

 ```php
 // In the "handle" method of your command class ...